AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 	return response.json()
 ```

-Please ensure you include the authentication headers correctly.
-Pass the token in the Authorization header and the `client ID` in the `X-Api-Key` header.
+Please ensure you include the authentication headers correctly; pass the token in the `Authorization` header and the `client id` in the `X-Api-Key` header.
 The API will return a JSON string for you to process and return to the caller.

 ### Executing the Firefly API Call

-We define a simple prompt and call the function to interact with the Firefly API, displaying the result on the screen.
+Next, define a simple prompt and call the function to interact with the Firefly API, displaying the result on the screen.

 <CodeBlock slots="heading, code" repeat="3" languages="JavaScript, PYTHON, JSON" />